Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 they would be, but eventually i was figuring them out on my own while doing a lot of thinking and testing.
 The process of creating this project would go like this:

-1. Concept - I saw this really cool balancing table, i wonder if i can do similiar on my own.
+1. Concept - I saw this really cool balancing table, i wonder if I can do similiar on my own.

-2. Two Crappy prototypes not yet implementing Stewart Platform (SP) kinematics - i can go into details here on demand, but i don't think it's worth it.
+2. Two Crappy prototypes not yet implementing Stewart Platform (SP) kinematics - I can go into details here on demand, but i don't think it's worth it.

 3. Stewart platform kinematics implemented into device geometry.
 I had to spend a lot of